SimonVuong/ffreceiver/README.md

 clone the repo at the home location. cd into repo and run `npm run build`. this will do npm install and package the files. also be sure to add a `.env` file at project root to specify any necessary env variables.

-setup system d to run rasberry pi server.
+setup system d to run rasberry pi server by first creating the .service file

-take the `./tools/ffreceiver.service` file and paste it into `/lib/systemd/system`
+`sudo cp tools/ffreceiver.service /lib/systemd/system`

 then...